How to Land an Interview at McKinsey Singapore

 So we dig deeper.
 “How did you get that McKinsey interview?”

-OF COURSE!
 He used his “lobang” (inside contact).

 We all have amazing contacts in high places.
 People who can get us to our goals faster.
 Why aren’t we using them?